nazimamin/ProxieBee/README.md

-### An ebay like Proxy Bidding System in collaboration with @JunXHuang
+## An ebay like Proxy Bidding System in collaboration with [@Jun Huang](http://github.com/JunXHuang)

 #### ndtndt - NOT DUE TODAY, NOT DO TODAY   -  [credit @JunXHuang]

-#### Includes multiple level of system level service roles.
+  - Includes multiple system level service roles.
-#### Options such as add/edit/delete, search, filter, bid, report etc. with an intuitive look.
+  - Options such as add/edit/delete, search, filter, bid, report etc. with an intuitive look.

 Technology used:
  - Front-end - AngularJS